 A very large percentage of the finds come from the Early Islamic period (638 to 1099 CE).
 In this period the name of the site was changed to Haram al-Sharif (the Noble Sanctuary).
 The Dome of the Rock was built by the Umayyad Khalif Abd al-Malik ibn Marwan in 691 CE as a shrine to commemorate the spot where Solomon’s Temple once stood.
 Later on, in 705-714 CE, his son al-Walid ibn Abd al-Malik built the Al-Aqsa mosque at the southern edge of the Haram al-Sharif above the ruins of a Byzantine structure.

 These edifices were renovated in later periods.
 During the 16th century CE, the magnificent exterior gilded mosaics of the Dome of the Rock were replaced with decorated glazed wall tiles.
 The floor tiles of the Dome of the Rock and the Dome of the Chain were replaced in modern times.
 These renovations included the removal of earlier architectural elements and the construction debris was dumped on the eastern side of the Temple Mount.
 Accordingly, the TMSP has recovered tens of thousands of gilded glass tesserae cubes originating from the mosaics on the exterior walls of the Dome of the Rock, as well as many engraved marble architectural elements from other structures.
-Some of these architectural fragments were used within Umayyad structures, though they originated from the Byzantine or even Second Temple periods.
+Though they originated from the Byzantine or even Second Temple periods, many of these architectural fragments were used within Umayyad structures.

 In addition, we recovered inscribed pottery, mother-of-pearl inlays, jewelry, gaming pieces, glass and metal weights with inscriptions, and many coins (including gold ones) and inscribed stones from this period.

 We have recovered numerous architectural elements from the Later Islamic periods (1187 to 1917 CE).
 Among the most notable finds are the glazed tiles used by Sultan Suleiman the Magnificent to replace the original glass mosaics which ornamented the exterior walls of the Dome of the Rock.
-Moreover, we have found thousands of coins from the Mameluke and Ottoman periods, which contribute significantly to the study of coins from this period.
+Moreover, we have found thousands of coins from the Mamluk and Ottoman periods, which contribute significantly to the study of coins from this period.
 This is also true regarding the abundant pottery from this period.
 We plan to publish these finds specifically in great detail.
-This is significant because most excavations tend to neglect later periods or publish the finds hastily.
+This will significantly impact the archaeological record, because most excavations tend to neglect later periods or publish the finds hastily and with lacking details.
 Our report aims to be the most extensive typology study published on pottery from the late antiquity (Medieval – Ottoman) periods.

-Other finds from these periods include many jewelry pieces, clothing articles, military badges and insignia, old musket rounds and flint lock stones, an enormous number of Ottoman tobacco pipes, and much more.
+Other finds from these periods include many jewelry pieces, clothing articles, military badges and insignia, old musket rounds and flintlock stones, an enormous number of Ottoman tobacco pipes, and more.

 You should support our project because through us, you can ensure that facts, reality, and the heritage of all people who connect with the Temple Mount are protected and shared.
 Ignorance feeds conflict and dispute, while knowledge helps us better understand our common past.